☰ Menu

 Federally Mandated Workers Compensation for U.S. Government Contractors Working Overseas

 There are significant consequences for any government contractor that does not secure Defense Base Act insurance.
-Any contractor that is awarded a U.S. government contract which requires them to perform employment activities outside the continental U.S. must secure Defense Base Act insurance.
+Any contractor that is awarded a U.S. Government contract which requires them to perform employment activities outside the continental U.S. must secure Defense Base Act insurance.
+We also recommend Professional Liability Insurance which protects you and your company from claims of negligence, mistakes you make (errors), or failure to deliver contracted services (omissions).

 Who Needs DBA Insurance?